OrchardCMS/OrchardCore/src/docs/reference/modules/Queries/README.md

 ```

-However if you want to expose custom object, e.g. only DisplayText, you need to uncheck `Return Content Items` checkbox and change `Schema` to look like this:
+However if you want to expose a custom object, e.g. only DisplayText, you need to uncheck `Return Content Items` checkbox and change `Schema` to look like this:

 ```json
 {